Ch3rry-Pi3-AI/MLOps-House-Price-Prediction/README.md

-Perfect — since this branch represents your **CI/CD automation stage**, we’ll make the new `README.md` reflect that progression in your project lifecycle.

-This version maintains the same visual and structural style as your earlier READMEs (e.g., Streamlit one), reuses your four `.png` files for illustration, but adapts the narrative for **Continuous Integration and DockerHub publishing**.

-Here’s the full, polished replacement:

----

 # **Continuous Integration (CI) — Automation Stage**

 This branch extends the **MLOps House Price Prediction** project by introducing a fully automated **Continuous Integration (CI)** pipeline using **GitHub Actions**.